harisont/multigec-2025-slides/slides.md

 - open phase of the shared task (ongoing)
 - presentation of the results at the NLP4CALL workshop
 - manual evaluation of system output
+- exploration of new ways to do automated evaluation